 - Let the paste stand about a minute and then rinse.

-It's always important to thoroughly rinse your mouth afterward so no hydrogen peroxide or baking soda is left over.
+It is always important to thoroughly rinse your mouth afterward so no hydrogen peroxide or baking soda is left over.
 And above all, limit use of your paste to two or three times a week.
 Excessive use of baking soda can have the reverse effect of cleaning, breaking down your enamel over time and causing sensitivity in your teeth.
 So, make sure you maintain your regular oral care regimen.

 Apple Cider Vinegar

 Apple cider vinegar is a multipurpose household product; you might be surprised to learn it also has natural whitening properties, per Reader's Digest.
 Using it in conjunction with baking soda actually helps to remove stains and whiten your teeth.
 You can also gargle with it to a similar effect over time.
-And although results aren't instant, using apple cider vinegar over a period of weeks can make a difference.
+And although results are not instant, using apple cider vinegar over a period of weeks can make a difference.
 To make your teeth whitening paste, two parts apple cider vinegar to one part baking soda is ideal.
 Again, less is more when it comes to baking soda.
 Try this solution a few times a week, or simply use the apple cider vinegar as a mild mouthrinse along with your daily oral care.

 Coconut Oil and Peppermint Leaf